32 Good Leadership Qualities That Will Drive Your Success

 It takes a touch of genius – and a lot of courage – to move in the opposite direction.” – Albert Einstein

-Leadership Roles Will Be Key In 2022The past two years 2020 and 2021, were unlike any in recent history.
+Leadership Roles Will Be Key In 2023The past couple of years were unlike any in recent history.

 The COVID-19 pandemic shook the world up in almost every area of life as we know it.

-With safe vaccines now rolling, this year is shaping up to be a year of recovery, reflection and regeneration.
+Now that vaccines have taken affect, this year is shaping up to be another year of recovery, reflection, and regeneration.

 It took good leadership qualities across the globe to get us to this point.